All Episodes

 I think it was done too.

-I think I I seem to remember there was something they kind of held it back, they didn't want to happen.
+Think I seem to remember there was something they kind of held it back.

-I mean, I hate to use the George Bush number, evildoers, you know, that's what they are.
+I mean, I hate to use the George Bush number, evil doers, you know, that's what they are.

-They hired a ton of them.
+You know, they hired a ton of them.

 And I mean, there's no getting rid of them.

-Apparently they have jobs forever and you can't fire them.
+Apparently, they have jobs forever and you can't fire them.

 Yeah.

-A lot of people say Trump came in, he should have fired everybody, you know, and he can't those people I don't think he can't fire, but like even the people that he can, he like uh it's one of those keep your enemies closer kind of things.
+Those people, I don't think he can fire, but like even the people that he can, he like it's one of those keep your enemies closer kind of things.

-I think that the reason that he didn't fire everybody is so that he would have them there uh with some accountability.
+I think that the reason that he didn't fire everybody is so that he would have them there with some accountability.

 I think he was positive that he had eight years and he just didn't.